 After completing this introductory webinar, you will be better able to review your own organisations Business Cases and become actively involved in building and improving them.

-Currently, Scott is working with UQ Business School executive education where he is the Academic Lead for the joint public sector finance program with the Queensland Treasury Corporation.
+Currently, Ihtisham is working with Executive Education at The University of Queensland Business School where he is Academic Lead for the joint public sector finance program with the Queensland Treasury Corporation.